MaboKarl/Mabokarl/README.md

 Computer Science Student
 ------------------------

 Hello!
-I’m a third-year Computer Science student who is passionate and fascinated by technology.
+I'm a third-year Computer Science student who is passionate and fascinated by technology.
 I love tinkering with computers, exploring operating systems, and building programs.
-I’m inspired by the idea that technology can help create extraordinary things whether it’s personal projects, projects that help people, or just building for fun!
+I'm inspired by the idea that technology can help create extraordinary things whether it's personal projects, projects that help people, or just building for fun!
 Technology is a very broad field, and I enjoy discovering and learning about all its aspects 💻.

 * 🌍  I'm based in Manila, Philippines.
 * 🖥️  See my portfolio at [https://m4b0.me/Websiteportfolio/](http://colorscopeterm11.onrender.com/)